 Wellington Botanic Garden

 A must-see on any Wellington holiday is the spectacular cable car.
 Operating in the heart of Wellington, this cable car ride runs between Lambton Quay and the suburb of Kelburn.
 A one-way trip takes all but a few minutes but rewards you with views of the city that don’t exist anywhere else.
-Hop off to visit the Botanic Gardens as you rise over Wellington.

 Learn about Māori astrology and New Zealand’s starry skylines at this visually delighting observatory, which bulges with insight and entertainment.
 Galleries and multimedia exhibits feature interactive activities with planetariums and full-dome offers, giving you a full experience of the night sky.
 Explore galaxies, aliens, and space travel in one day – perfect for families.

-A 500-acre space set beside a reservoir, Zealandia is a fenced ecosanctuary with an ambitious vision to restore Wellington’s valley forest to its pre-humankind state.
+A 500-acre space set beside a reservoir, Zealandia is a fenced eco-sanctuary with an ambitious vision to restore Wellington’s valley forest to its pre-humankind state.
 A few miles west of Wellington, this project is dedicated to only including flora and fauna native to the region in a quest to bring it back to its original state.
 A special gem in any Wellington trip.

 Wellington’s hooked harbour may be the best spot to enjoy an afternoon stroll and picnic.
 Enjoy public sculptures and harbourside views of a city that rolls away with the green hills.
-Rent a bike and take a ride port side, stopping off as you wish to enjoy a bite to eat or a quick museum.
+Rent a bike and take a ride port side, stopping off as you wish to enjoy a bite to eat.

 The executive wing of New Zealand’s parliament building is named after its resemblance to a beehive.
 At ten storeys tall, the "Beehive" is an impressive sight, with its exterior layers ascending to a height of 72 metres.
 Enjoy a tour of this historic building and don’t miss out on the wondrous interior.

 No Wellington holiday is complete with a tour of the impressive Mount Kaukau.
 Overlooking Wellington, this mountain is perfect for a lovely hike that’s suitable for anyone.
-The trail takes you 445 metres above sea level, and rewards you with forested hills and views of the harbourfront.
+The trail takes you 445 metres above sea level and rewards you with forested hills and views of the harbourfront.
 Pack a picnic and take some time to admire the journey you have just taken.

 Fast & easy travel planning